Last Updated on

 Possessing a set of proper oral language skills can be described as an essential life skill in today’s times.
-Parents should start teaching their kids basic communication skills during the early years and go on to hone their skills as they grow.
+Parents should start teaching their kids basic communication skills during their early years, and work to hone those skills as they grow.
 Assuming that kids may learn suitable communication skills sans parental guidance can be a huge mistake.
-Parents may wish to coach their kids not only to communicate effectively but also politely.
+Nowadays, parents coach their kids not only to communicate effectively but also politely.

 Why Are Communication Skills Important in Child Development?

 Communication skills are important in child development for the following reasons:

 - Teaching effective communication skills to children helps them to express themselves clearly and convey their feelings in a better manner.

 - Communication skills can facilitate learning and meaningful exchange of information with others.

 - Communicating well may boost your child’s social IQ by helping him build healthy relationships during his interactions with other people.